 Something that's so bizarre and inexplicable that it's funny.
-This is a strange version of Crossing the Line Twice: It takes talent (or luck) to make something so mind screwy and WTF-inducing that it makes you laugh.
+This is a strange version of Crosses the Line Twice: It takes talent (or luck) to make something so Mind Screwy and what-in-God's-great-holy-name-did-I-just-witness-inducing that it makes you laugh.

 Almost every comedy in history has used this at least a few times.
 It's usually mixed in with other Comedy Tropes, and an undercurrent of it can be felt throughout many shows.
 However, some take it above and beyond any sense of normalcy.

 There are several genres dedicated to this trope.
 It's the main selling point of Gag Series, surreal comedy and Dada Comics, and a main feature of Post Modern comedy.
 This type of humor has exploded in all forms with the rise of the internet; many memes take this form.

 - This commercial for an online shoe shop called Zalando.
 It starts off pretty normal, with a frightened guy saying you shouldn't let your wife / girlfriend / sister discover the online shop because she will buy excessive amounts of shoes.
 The commercial ends with a delivery man ringing the doorbell.
 A woman who bought the shoes screams in excitement, the frightened guy screams in fear… and the delivery man screams for no reason with a bored facial expression.

 - Omega Mart's more benignly weird products are often just parodies of regular products you'd find in a real grocery store, like Whale Song antiperspirant and antidepressant or the various mergings of art and fine meats/cheeses in the delicatessen.

 - The Omega Mart Lemon might be creepy when it reveals its eye, but its sudden change in expression after the announcer says that the store will be "carefully disposing of them" and a hand comes down to grab it is hilariously pitiful.
 That's not even getting into the fact that the lemons are being culled for a reason.